Mory Kromah

-Mory Kromah (born August 4, 1999) is professional kickboxer.
-Born in the Netherlands, he first represented Liberia in Enfusion and then Guinea since 2024 in Glory.
+Mory Kromah (born August 4, 1999) is a Guinean-Dutch kickboxer.
+He currently competes in the Heavyweight division of GLORY, where he is the current Glory Heavyweight Champion.
+He has formerly competed for Enfusion, where he was the former World Light Heavyweight Champion.

-As of 1 July 2025, he is the #3 ranked Heavyweight kickboxer in the world according to Beyond kickboxing.
+As of June 1, 2026, he is the #1 ranked Heavyweight Kickboxer in the world according to Beyond kickboxing.

 Career

 Enfusion

 Kromah faced Youness Benmalek at Enfusion 118 on February 11, 2023, for the vacant Light Heavyweight title.
 Kromah won the fight by first round doctor stoppage.

 Kromah successfully defended his Enfusion Light Heavyweight title on October 14, 2023, at Enfusion 126 where he defeated Steven van den Broek by unanimous decision.